 …and yet here’s where it gets ugly.

 Sometimes it can be hard to tell — I get that.
-But what I find is that most people who are asking the question already know the answer.
+But I find that most people asking the question already know the answer.

 Yes, it might be confusing at times (though most often it’s not), and we might not agree with all the ramifications — I know I don’t — but it is what it is.

-Sadly, copyright, copy protection, and related topics are controversial, to say the least.
+Sadly, copyright, copy protection, and related topics are controversial.

 Knowing that, comments on this article will be monitored closely.
 Disrespectful comments will be deleted.
 Comments that boil down to “copyright sucks”, “record companies suck”, and the like will be deleted.
 Links to download sites will be deleted.